ebennequin/meta-domain-shift/README.md

 git clone git@github.com:ebennequin/meta-domain-shift.git
 ```

-Then `cd meta-domain-shift` and install virtualenv:
+Then `cd meta-domain-shift` and create a virtual environment (if you don't already have it,
+use `pip install virtualenv`):

 ```
 virtualenv venv --python=python3.7
 source venv/bin/activate
 ```

-Then install dependencies: `pip install -r requirements.txt`.
+Then install dependencies: `pip install -r requirements.txt`
+Some perturbations used in CIFAR-100-C-FewShot and *tiered*ImageNet-C use Wand: `sudo apt-get install libmagickwand-dev`

 ## Data
 To install the datasets to your machine, please follow [this walkthrough](DATASETS.md).